 00 SCALE – BARTON CROSSING

-Barton Crossing is the working title for our new OO gauge layout designed to provide the club with facilities for conventional DC and DCC operation.
+Barton Crossing is the name for our new OO gauge layout designed to provide the club with facilities for conventional DC and DCC operation.

 Baseboards installed